jasonhulbert/style-stack/README.md

 Style Stack is a configurable style library built with ShadowDOM in mind.

-The methodology behind Style Stack is not unlike other sass libraries in existence and, as we all know, there's no shortage of them.
+The methodology within Style Stack's css is not unlike other css libraries in existence and, as we all know, there's no shortage of those.
 However, there are a few aspects of Style Stack that I believe makes it valuable.

 Firstly, Style Stack strictly subscribes to the use of relative units `rem`, `em` and `%` to easily provide adaptive behavior.
 A percentage-based html font-size combined with configurable media query "scales" allow the implementor to easily adjust the size of the entire layout.
+Because components also utilize relative values, they too will scale.
 This provides automatic adaptations at various screen sizes without requiring a litany of media-specific styles and classes.
-This automatic scaling combined with query-specific modifier classes create an easy-to-use yet very flexible layout system.
+This, combined with optional, query-specific modifier classes provides an easy-to-implement yet very flexible layout system.

 Secondly, the component mixins are isolated in such a way that they do not generate required nested selectors or selector chains.
 The primary motivation of this is usage with WebComponent / ShadowDOM selectors such as `:host`, `::slotted()` and `[theme='blue']`.